 - In Star Wars: Galaxies, the original, highly exclusive Jedi characters had a form of permadeath.
 This was soon changed after the first Jedi characters in the game were predictably hunted down and ganked repeatedly.

 - In ThunderDome MUDS, death from loss of Constitution below 4 resulted in permanent Condeath.
 The mechanics associated with aging made this inevitable, no matter how much Con could be bought back.

 - Many roleplay-intensive MUSHes have a permanent policy on character death; one life, one death.
 This is more often determined by player agreements and/or moderator judgment than by game mechanics.

 - LPMUDs have always averted this, but a player who chooses to retire a character may remain a ghost, removing themselves from play but retaining communication.

-- Ultimate Mode in the MMORPG Shaiya allows you the most character points in the game, use of all the skills, and use of the best items.
+- Ultimate Mode in Shaiya allows you the most character points in the game, use of all the skills, and use of the best items.
 But if you die and are not resurrected within three minutes, your character is deleted.

 - Some players of DDO do this as a Self-Imposed Challenge.
 If your character dies and nobody is around to resurrect them, delete and roll a new character.

 - In Armageddon MUD, player characters who die are resurrected only in cases of extreme bug abuse/server issues.

 - Spoofed in World of Warcraft with the April Fools Day announcement of Wisps as a new player race.
 They would have the ability to explode, permanently sacrificing the character in exchange for draining 50 mana from all units nearby (the ability wisps had in Warcraft III).
 This ability would not be even remotely useful if it caused a normal WoW death, and there is naturally no ability in the game worth destroying your character in order to use.